-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2003 Section 120 of the Act .
-Item AP1-1-3, Coverage under Act - Distinguishing Between Employment Relationships and Relationships Between Independent Firms , with respect to proprietors and partners; Item AP1-4-3, Personal Optional Protection , of the Assessment Manual .
-Policy item #48.40, Overpayments/Money Owed to the Board ; Policy item #48.48, Unpaid Assessments , of the Rehabilitation Services & Claims Manual, Volume II.
-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2003 Section 120 of the Act.
+Item AP1-1-1, Coverage under Act - Determining Workplace Status ; Item AP1-4-3, Personal Optional Protection, of the Assessment Manual.
+Policy item #48.40, Overpayments/Money Owed to the Board ; Policy item #48.48, Unpaid Assessments , of the Rehabilitation HISTORY: Services & Claims Manual, Volume II.
+April 6, 2020 - Housekeeping changes consequential to implementing the Worker's Compensation Act, R.S.B.C.
 2019, c.
-1. APPLICATION: Replaces Policy No.70:20:80 of the Assessment Policy Manual.
-This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+1. January 1, 2003 - Replaced Policy No.70:20:80 of the Assessment Policy Manual.
+APPLICATION: This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
 The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.